Salicylate poisoning is difficult to treat, and consultation with a medical toxicologist is recommended.

 Aspirin is rapidly hydrolyzed to the active metabolite, salicylate.
 Metabolism and excretion of salicylate becomes saturated (zero order) at higher doses.
 As a result, a small increase in dose or drug absorbed will result in a large increase in serum salicylate concentration.
 Renal excretion becomes the dominant route of elimination in overdose when hepatic metabolism is saturated.
 Acidic urine increases passive reabsorption of the uncharged, protonated salicylic acid from the distal tubule.
 The volume of distribution of salicylate is also highly variable and dependent on dose ingested.
 It is therefore impossible to predict the trajectory of serum salicylate concentrations, and frequent measurements are necessary following overdose until the drug is undetectable.

 Ingestions of <150 mg/kg are generally nontoxic.
 With ingestions of 150 to 300 mg/kg, mild-to-moderate toxicity occurs, and overdoses of >300 mg/kg can be lethal.
 Preparations other than acetylsalicylic acid can cause measurable serum salicylate concentrations (Table 115-1).
 Oil of wintergreen contains nearly pure methyl salicylate (equivalent to 7000 mg salicylate per 5 mL).
-Unlike solid tablets of aspirin, oil of wintergreen is rapidly absorbed, and can be lethal in small amounts within ...
+Unlike solid tablets of aspirin, oil of wintergreen is rapidly absorbed, and can be lethal in small ...